-This scheme makes available payment of up to £20,000 to new partners in GP practices along with contributions of up to £4,000 towards the on-boarding cost and a further £3,000 for non-clinical training for new partners to help them with the transition to self-employment and healthcare business.
+This scheme makes available payments of up to £20,000 to new partners in GP practices along with contributions of up to £4,000 towards the onboarding cost and a further £3,000 for non-clinical training for new partners to help them with the transition to self-employment and healthcare business.

-The payment will be subject to a claw back of 20% for each year (up to five years) if a GP who received the payment quits their post, or on a pro rata basis if they reduces their hours below full time levels in the first 5 years.
+The payment will be subject to a clawback of 20% for each year (up to five years) if a GP who received the payment quits their post, or on a pro-rata basis if they reduce their hours below full-time levels in the first 5 years.

 Things to consider if you or a GP or surgery that received this payment

 Partnership Agreements: One of the conditions of the payments is that the new partner must have signed a ‘Legally-liable, equity-share partnership agreement’.
-In practice many surgeries’ partnership agreements are often woefully out of date and in some cased non-
+In practice, many surgeries’ partnership agreements are often woefully out of date and in some cases non-

 existent.
 Therefore, for their new partners to be eligible practices may need to incur legal costs to either update or create these agreements.
 Partnership agreements are especially important for medical practices for a variety of reasons and the £4,000 payment to surgeries should be a golden opportunity to fund their creation and update.